Skip to Content

 When directing complaints, refer to "Safety Problem & Bicycling Hazard Contacts" below and always copy your email to the County Supervisor and Bike SLO County.
 This is an effective way to give add weight to your request by enlarging the circle of people aware of the problem and asking questions as its resolution.

 Be firm, clear, specific and polite.
 There are people in Caltrans and the County who are willing to act on your information.
-Above all, stop depending on others, become and active advocate.
-Some agencies have website that support reporting problems.
-If you know of such a site, let us know and we'll use the links below.
+Above all, stop depending on others, become an active advocate.
+Use the information below and email the SLOBC Advocate at advocate@slobc.org to correct or update any phone numbers or linkes provided.

 Law Enforcement Non-Emergency Phone Numbers